-Guidance: Information and guidance on security matters can be obtained from Greater Manchester Police.
-The plan should be available on request by Manchester Student Homes.
+Guidance: Information and guidance on security matters can be obtained from Greater Manchester.
+Police.
+The plan should be available on request by Manchester Student Homes

-4G.
 Environment

-4.56.
-Ensure that the exterior of the property is presentable so as not to detract from the overall look of the area.
+Ensure that the exterior of the property is 4.55. presentable so as not to detract from the overall look of the area.

-Purpose of clause: To ensure that student properties do not detract from the overall appearance of an area; to enhance relations with the local community; and to prevent student properties being targeted by criminals.
+Purpose of clause: To ensure that student properties do not detract from the overall appearance of an area, to enhance relations with the local community.
+To prevent student properties being targeted by criminals.

-Guidance: Providers should draw up a programme of cyclical works to ensure that exterior works are carried out within reasonable timescales.
+Guidance: Providers should draw up a programme of cyclical works to ensure that exterior works are carried out within reasonable time scales.

-4.57.
-Ensure that the surrounding grounds are properly maintained, do not become overgrown and, within reason, are kept free from waste and litter.
+Ensure that the surrounding grounds are properly 4 56 maintained, do not become overgrown and, within reason, are kept free from waste and litter.